 A Treewild day is full of activities that engage skills in the natural sciences, physics, the arts, language, and mathematics.
 It is Field Work at its best.
 Treewild Forest Classroom is led by renowned outdoor classroom specialist, Joplin James.

 As always, Treewild is committed to not sharing viruses.
 Being outdoors does a lot to deter illnesses, but we mask if there is a risk.
 When it comes to challenging themselves in the outdoors, balancing on a log, climbing a tree or over rocks, we take a child’s safety quite seriously, while being attentive to stretching their capabilities so they develop both courage and tenacity.

 Treewild Forest Classroom is a year-long program that runs from 9am to 3pm on Tuesdays (for K-2) and Wednesdays (3rd-up.)
-In 2021, our opening day is September 28th, and after that, we will follow the CVSD school calendar for all major holidays.
+In 2022, our opening day will be September 27th, and after that, we will follow the CVSD school calendar for all major holidays.
 Treewild is located on Thompson Road in Shelburne, Vermont.

-Treewild is committed to creating a diverse and delightful group of children through our application process, with a generous sliding scale for tuition and scholarships for New and Native Americans.
+Treewild is committed to creating a diverse and delightful group of children through our application process, with a generous scholarships.
+We actively welcome children of all backgrounds.

 Treewild operates on the traditional lands of the Abenaki people.
 We are grateful to their heritage, and seek to honor the land in a way that respects their stewardship.